AY2526S1-CS2103T-T12-2/tp/docs/DeveloperGuide.md

    6. Test case: `delete_tutorial t/T1 t/T2`<br>
       Expected: No tutorial is deleted as there should only be one `t/` prefix.
 Error details shown in the status message.

 2. Deleting a tutorial while only some tutorials are being shown.

    1. Prerequisites: List only some tutorials by using the `find t/1` command to display only tutorials with IDs containing `1`.

    2. Test cases are the same as above, and should produce the same results since the `delete_tutorial` command acts on the entire tutorial list in TAbs.

+### Marking students in a tutorial

+1. Marking one or more valid students in an existing tutorial

+    1. Prerequisites: List all tutorials using the list command.
+       Tutorial T01 exists and contains student A0000001Z who is currently unmarked.

+    2. Test case: mark id/A0000001Z t/T01
+       Expected: Student A0000001Z becomes marked in tutorial T01.

+2. Attempting to mark an already marked student

+    1. Prerequisites: Tutorial T01 exists and student A0000001Z is already marked.

+    2. Test case: mark id/A0000001Z t/T01
+       Expected: No student is marked.
+       An error message, saying Student A0000001Z is already marked, is shown.

+3. Attempting to mark a non-existent student

+    1. Prerequisites: Tutorial T01 exists.
+Student A9999999Z does not exist.

+    2. Test case: mark id/A9999999Z t/T01
+       Expected: No student is marked.
+       An error message, saying Student A0000001Z does not exist, is shown.

+4. Attempting to mark in a non-existent tutorial

+    1. Prerequisites: Tutorial T99 does not exist.

+    2. Test case: mark id/A0000001Z t/T99
+       Expected: An error message, saying the tutorial does not exist is shown.

+5. Missing or invalid prefixes

+    1. Prerequisites: None

+    2. Test case: mark id/A0000001Z t/T01
+       Expected: An invalid command format error is shown.

+### Unmarking students in a tutorial

+1. Unmarking one or more valid students in an existing tutorial

+    1. Prerequisites: List all tutorials using the list command.
+       Tutorial T01 exists and contains student A0000001Z who is currently marked.

+    2. Test case: unmark id/A0000001Z t/T01
+       Expected: Student A0000001Z becomes unmarked in tutorial T01.

+2. Attempting to unmark an already unmarked student

+    1. Prerequisites: Tutorial T01 exists and student A0000001Z is already unmarked.

+    2. Test case: unmark id/A0000001Z t/T01
+       Expected: No student is unmarked.
+       An error message, saying Student A0000001Z is already unmarked, is shown.

+3. Attempting to unmark a non-existent student

+    1. Prerequisites: Tutorial T01 exists.
+Student A9999999Z does not exist.

+    2. Test case: unmark id/A9999999Z t/T01
+       Expected: No student is unmarked.
+       An error message, saying Student A0000001Z does not exist, is shown.

+4. Attempting to unmark in a non-existent tutorial

+    1. Prerequisites: Tutorial T99 does not exist.

+    2. Test case: unmark id/A0000001Z t/T99
+       Expected: An error message, saying the tutorial does not exist is shown.

+5. Missing or invalid prefixes

+    1. Prerequisites: None

+    2. Test case: unmark id/A0000001Z t/T01
+       Expected: An invalid command format error is shown.

 ### Marking and unmarking all students in a tutorial